 The winter cold brings enough misery, with cold and flu season, icy temperatures, and the consistent need for deicer.
 But on top of sickness and the bitter cold, it can also usher in a specific plumbing program – frozen pipes.

 When the weather turns and the temperature dips below freezing and the water in your pipes freeze and swell, it can result in anything from a tiny leak, to a complete flooding of your home.
 HouseLogic.com published that water damage from burst pipes is one of the most common homeowners insurance claims, with the average claim costing around $5000.

 So what can you do in the event you think your pipes might be frozen?
-Aramendia Plumbing, Heating and Air, A Service Experts Company is here to with some tips.
+Aramendia Plumbing, Heating and Air is here to with some tips.

 How to Identify a Frozen Water Pipe

 If you see a water line covered in frost or any swelling within the pipe, that it’s a pretty clear sign that your water pipe is frozen.
 While it seems pretty straightforward to know if your water lines are frozen, keep in mind not all plumbing pipes are visible.
 If you turn on the shower and the water isn’t coming out, or not flowing properly, or your toilets aren’t refilling after your flush, that’s also an indicator that your pipes might be frozen.

 So How Do You Thaw a Frozen Water Pipe?

 NOTE: before you start the process of thawing your pipes, shut off your home’s water supply.
 When you begin to thaw the frozen pipe, that ice will melt into water and that water could leak all over your floors if the frozen water has been acting as a plug and preventing water from leaking out of your pipes.